Kirill Kaprizov: NHL (2020–present)

-Unlike the 2021-22 season in which he did not score until the 9th game of the season, Kaprizov began the 2022-23 season with 8 goals in the Wild’s first 10 games.
-While facing the Los Angeles Kings on November 9, Kaprizov received a match penalty for cross-checking Kings defenseman Drew Doughty in the face; Kaprizov was ejected as a result of the match penalty and fined $5,000 by the NHL.
+Unlike the 2021–22 season in which he did not score until the 9th game of the season, Kaprizov began the 2022–23 season with 8 goals in the Wild's first 10 games.
+While facing the Los Angeles Kings on November 9, Kaprizov received a match penalty for cross-checking Kings defenceman Drew Doughty in the face; Kaprizov was ejected as a result of the match penalty and fined $5,000 by the NHL.
 After beginning the season with 22 goals and 47 points in 37 games, Kaprizov was named to his second consecutive All-Star Game.
-Kaprizov suffered a lower-body injury after Winnipeg Jets defenseman Logan Stanley fell on him during a game on March 8.
+Kaprizov suffered a lower-body injury after Winnipeg Jets defenceman Logan Stanley fell on him during a game on March 8.
 The injury forced Kaprizov to miss 13 games in March and April.
 Despite the injury limiting him to 67 games played, Kaprizov reached 40 goals for the second consecutive season, becoming the first player in Wild history with multiple 40 goal seasons.
-In a first-round playoffs against with the Dallas Stars, Kaprizov was largely held in check by the Stars defense, scoring only 1 goal and recording 0 assists as Dallas won the series in six games.
+In a first-round playoff series against the Dallas Stars, Kaprizov was largely held in check by the Stars' defence, and managed to only score one point (a goal) as Dallas won the series in six games.

 Following the 2024 NHL All-Star Game break, Kaprizov was joined on the Wild's top line by Joel Eriksson Ek and Matt Boldy.
 By 15 February, Kaprizov and Eriksson Ek had added five points over three games and the trio had combined for 17 points.
 On 19 February 2024, Kaprizov and Eriksson Ek scored hat tricks in the third period to lift the Wild 10–7 over the Vancouver Canucks.
 As a result of their hat-tricks, they helped set a new team record for most goals in a game and matched the franchise record for points in a game.

-In September 2025, Kaprizov reportedly signed an eight-year $136 million deal with the Minnesota Wild, the richest contract in NHL history, after he initially turned down a $128 million dollar deal by the Wild.
+In September 2025, Kaprizov signed an eight-year, $136 million deal with the Wild, the richest contract in NHL history, after he initially turned down a $128 million offer from the Wild.
+During a 1 March 2026 game against the St. Louis Blues, Kaprizov tied Gáborík's franchise record for goals at 219.

+During the 2026 Stanley Cup playoffs, he set the franchise record for playoff goals when he scored during game 5 of the Wild's first-round series against the Dallas Stars, breaking Zach Parise's record of 16 goals.